MohamedAdelHsn/JToSequence/README.md

 So, it is not optional but mandatory to convert huge number of small files into less number of large files.

+### Solutions:
+In order to solve both the problems mentioned above, we need a file format that can store both file name and contents in a single file and it would be a great value add if it also supports file splitting and compression to process efficiently these files in mapreduce jobs.

+We will discuss mainly two possible solutions for this.

+Merging Small Files into SequenceFile
+Merging Small Files into Avro File
+Both SequenceFile and Avro files supports splitting and compression formats.
+In this post, we will discuss about the first technique of merging small files into sequencefile and next post we will provide details on merging small files into avro file.
 ![Inkedhadoop1_LI](https://user-images.githubusercontent.com/58120325/106406761-f9699f00-6442-11eb-840d-f8e1e94395b7.jpg)